chathushkadhr/ExplorationAlgorithm-SUTD/README.md

 # Frontier Based Multirobot Exploration

+**This repository has been deprecated.
+The development has been moved to https://github.com/acachathuranga/multi-robot-explore.** Please download the latest code from our new repository.

 Given a dynamic global map and the locations of multiple robots within the map, this package issues navigation goals to each robot in order to collaboratively explore the environment.

 ## Dependencies